 Maintained his sensational form with another tasty display.
 Deployed behind the strikers, he was a whirlwind of pace, trickery and clever passing, before being taken off for Coutinho.

 Delivered a big performance in a big game.
 Neat and purposeful in everything he did, not least with his smartly dispatched headed opener, the first league goal of his Liverpool career.
 For his next trick, he needs to work on his celebrating.

-His form either side of a leg injury has been fitful, and began slowly in his first start in three games.
-But he was revitalized after the break and doubled Liverpool's lead with a deflected shot moments after a brilliant save denied him from distance.
+His form either side of a leg injury has been fitful and the striker began slowly in his first start in three games.
+Revitalised after the break, though, and doubled Liverpool's lead with a deflected shot moments after a brilliant save denied him from distance.

-Was under the weather before kick-off, which was reflected in an off-key start.
-But the double-winning Player of the Year did not wilt in his endeavor and came close on a few occasions before finishing a brilliant one-two with his 31st goal of the season.
+Was under the weather before kick-off, which was reflected in an off-key start, but the double-winning player of the year did not wilt in his endeavour and came close on a few occasions before finishing a brilliant one-two with his 31st goal of the season.